- Elevation: 1,047 m (3,435 ft)

 - Google Earth: kml

 Ili Werung itself is only around 596 metres high according to the Bakosurtanal map of the area.
-The highest peak in this area is the much higher mountain located around 2 kilometres to the north-west (and much more accessible from local villages).
-Some sources state ‘Lama Heru’ is the name of the highest peak, whereas Bakosurtanal suggests Ile Mauraja as the name and 1,080m for the height.
-Some research is needed in consultation with local people and with a GPS device!
+The highest peak in this area is the much higher mountain located around 2 kilometres to the north-west (and equally accessible from local villages).
+Bakosurtanal suggests Ile Mauraja as the name and 1,080m for the height, although our GPS device gave a reading of 1,047m at the top.
+This peak, Mauraja, is the main hiking objective of those who visit, and could be thought of as the highest point of the Lerek caldera or the ancient Adowajo volcano.

 Nominated as a Spesial by Chris Whiting.

-- Getting there: To Lembata island by boat from Larantuka, Flores.
+- Getting there: To Lembata island by boat from Larantuka, Flores, or flight from Kupang.
+It takes 2 hours by road to reach Desa Lerek from Lewoleba.

 - Water sources: None available – take sufficient supplies with you.